Liltyki/Cyber-Portfolio/README.md

-# Writeups-Tryhackme
+# TryHackMe Write-ups

-TryHackMe write-ups and walkthroughs
+TryHackMe write-ups and walkthroughs.

-Documentation of my Cybersecurity CTF blue / red teams.
+Documentation of my Cybersecurity journey — CTF, Blue Team & Red Team.

+TryHackMe is an amazing platform to grow up in the Cybersecurity universe.
+Let's make some walkthroughs !

+## Paths
+- ✅ Jr Pentester
+- ✅ Web Fundamentals
+- ✅ SOC Level 1
+and more ...
+## Certifications
+- ✅ CompTIA Security+
+  and more ...